 The term "pass-through entity" includes S corporations, general partnerships, limited partnerships, limited liability partnerships (LLPs), limited liability companies (LLCs), electing large partnerships, and business trusts.
 A pass-through entity is any entity other than an individual estate or trust that is recognized as a separate entity for federal income tax purposes and the owners of which report their distributive or pro rata shares of the entity's income, gains, losses, deductions, and credits on their own returns.

 For purposes of the filing requirement, the definition of "pass-through entity" does not include single-member limited liabilities or investment pass-through entities.
 For further information, review Tax Bulletin 05-6.

 PTE income tax returns must be filed by the 15th day of the 4th month following the close of the entity's taxable year.
 So, for calendar-year filers, that means April 15.

 Note: If the filing deadline falls on a Saturday, Sunday, or holiday, you have until the next business day to file your return.

-Beginning Jan.
-1, 2015, all pass-through entities are required to file their annual returns and make all payments electronically.
-This is effective beginning with taxable year 2014 returns, return payments, and withholding payments.
-Virginia Tax offers several options for electronically filing PTE returns and payments:
+All pass-through entities are required to file their annual returns and make all payments electronically.
+Virginia Tax offers several options for filing PTE returns and payments:

 - All PTEs can use approved electronic filing software to file both the federal and state returns together.
 If taxes are due, you can make a payment through the software.